Is it true that the high priest had a rope tied around his waist when he entered the Holy of Holies?

 We have already read about some of the requirements of the high priestly clothing, but there is Jewish tradition that holds to the belief that the bells were tied to the priests tassels so that if they stopped hearing the bells ring, they would know that the high priest had made a mistake and God had killed him, so there is some Jewish tradition that holds that the bells were there for those who remained outside of the tabernacle of God to hear or not hear.
 When they heard bells stop ringing, they assumed that the high priest must have done something wrong in the Holy of Holies and God must have ended his life, so, and again, according to Jewish tradition, the priest had a rope tied around his waist, and when the bells stopped ringing for a time, they could at least drag out the dead body from behind the curtain and the Holy of Holies.
 The only problem with this is that the Bible never says anything about a rope.
 The nearest thing to a rope in the priestly attire was a sash, but this was used to go around his waist, so with the dozens of items that the high priest had to wear, nothing is said in Scripture about there being a rope or having a rope tied around the high priests waist.
 This Jewish tradition cannot be supported by Scripture.
 All it says is that “the sound of the bells will be heard when he enters the Holy Place before the Lord and when he comes out, so that he will not die.”
 (Ex 28:35), and the same death sentence is pronounced for every other detail in the high priest’s clothing.
 The Jewish tradition that the high priest had a rope tied around him may have come long after the temple was destroyed but we have been unable to locate the original source of that belief.

-I was only able to find one, single historical reference about a rope being tied around the high priest, and that comes from the 13th century Jew, Zohar, who wrote the Jews required a cord or thong to be bound to the feet of the high-priest so on the chance that he went into the holy of holies and died there, they might be able to drag him back out.
-Zohar believe this because it wasn’t lawful for another priest to go in, especially not being a high priest which was required on the Day of Atonement.
+I was only able to find one, single historical reference about a rope being tied around the high priest, and that comes from the 13th century Jewish book, Zohar, who wrote the Jews required a cord or thong to be bound to the feet of the high-priest so on the chance that he went into the holy of holies and died there, they might be able to drag him back out.
+Zohar teaches this because it wasn’t lawful for another priest to go in, especially not being a high priest which was required on the Day of Atonement.
 If this is true, it still doesn’t mean that it was part of God’s original requirements given to the priesthood.
 It only means it could have happened well after the Bible was already completed, so this is clearly a Jewish tradition and not a law of God.

 There is not one shred of evidence in the Old and New Testament, in the Apocrypha, or any of the Dead Sea Scrolls, Josephus’s writings, the Pseudepigrapha, the Talmud, the Mishna, or any other authoritative source that states the high priest had to have a rope tied around his leg, his feet, or his waist.
 Just be glad that Jesus is our high priest and has entered into the Holy of Holies once-and-for-all, with His own blood, and did for us all, what no human high priest could ever do.
 Otherwise, we’d all be at the end of our rope.